-Sambal sauce, the Indonesian and Malaysian condiment of fresh red chillies, shrimp paste, garlic, ginger, scallions, fish sauce, vinegar and lime juice.
+Sambal sauce is an Indonesian and Malaysian condiment made of fresh red chillies, shrimp paste, garlic, ginger, scallions, fish sauce, vinegar and lime juice.
 With its spiciness and flavour profile, this is an ideal sriracha substitute that can be used in many Asian dishes.

-It’s flexible, and the Fullerton Hotel in Singapore slips it into their colourful sambal chilli marinated chicken with turmeric glutinous rice dumpling, Hong Kong’s City Garden Hotel stir fries it with clams, and at the Kempinksi in Jakarta it accompanies porridge, noodles, fried rice, roast lamb, beef liver and, of course, laksa.
+It’s flexible, and the Fullerton Hotel in Singapore slips it into their colourful sambal chilli marinated chicken with turmeric glutinous rice dumpling.
+Over at Hong Kong’s City Garden Hotel, they stir fry this sauce with clams, and at the Kempinski in Jakarta, it accompanies porridge, noodles, fried rice, roast lamb, beef liver and laksa.

 The Korean craze for spicy sauce does not look to be dying down anytime soon.
 South Korea’s latest offering is gojuchang sauce, made from red chilli, glutinous rice, fermented soybeans and salt.

-It is not just heat that is leaving diners’ taste buds tingling, without lighting up their tongues with spiciness?
+Looking for a sriracha sauce alternative that leave diners’ taste buds tingling, without lighting up their tongues with spiciness?
 Yuzu, a zesty yellow citrus fruit that tastes like a cross between a lemon and a tangerine, is slated to make its mark in kitchens around the world.
 The fruit, which originates in East Asia and has a place in Chinese, Japanese and Korean cuisines, fits the bill in the world’s search for exotic flavours.

-Yuzu’s tart flavour lends itself well to salad dressings such as vinaigrette, and refreshing desserts such as sorbet.
-Chefs also add a few drops of yuzu juice to cut rich sauces (like hollandaise) to give some of their dishes a distinctly citrus-like taste.
+Yuzu’s tart flavour lends itself well to salad dressings such as vinaigrette, and refreshing desserts like sorbet.
+Innovative chefs also add a few drops of yuzu juice to cut rich sauces (like hollandaise) to give some of their dishes a distinctly citrus-like taste.

 This isn’t a sauce per say, but coconut can transform your dishes in a variety of ways.
-For example, coconut cream adds richness to sauces, nata de coco gives fibre and body while toasted coconut adds lightness and a fashionable scorched flavour to desserts.
-Coconut water can be used as a base for soups, lending a delicate sweetness to chicken and seafood that in turn infuse the stock with flavour.
+For example, coconut cream adds richness to sauces, while nata de coco gives fibre and body, and toasted coconut adds lightness and a fashionable scorched flavour to desserts.
+What’s more, coconut water can be used as a base for soups, lending a delicate sweetness to chicken and seafood that in turn infuse the stock with flavour.

-It looks great in photos too, which is perfect for millennials.
-At Cafe Organic in Bali, smoothie bowls topped with fruit, acai, chia seeds and goji berries are served in coconut husks that serve as an edible, Instagrammable bowl.
+It looks great in photos too, which is perfect for Instagram-savvy audiences.
+At Cafe Organic in Bali, smoothie bowls topped with fruit, acai, chia seeds and goji berries are served in coconut husks that serve as an edible, IG story-worthy bowl.